semisacred/sovereign/readme.txt

  - Alternatively, install the mod with Vortex Mod Manager.

 3.
- - Launch Steam once so Steam Services are running.
+ - Launch Steam once so that Steam Services are running.
  - Click launchmod_eldenring.bat to launch the game.

 #-------------------------------------------